lsr1/wb2s-to-esp12/README.md

 ## License and Legalese
 * May be (re)used for personal/private use only and not sold/licensed for commercial or financial gain.
 This non-standard license should make it impossible and really difficult for commercial enterprises to profit from my work (pay people to design this!), but enable the hobbyist/enthusiast to work with it.
 * I am using parts of the "SparkFun Electronics KiCad Libraries" which is licensed under the [Creative Commons Attribution 4.0 International](https://creativecommons.org/licenses/by/4.0/) license.
-* If I have inadverently (re-)used your work with either properly attributing it or something, please let me know - I'd be happy to correct this.
+* If I have inadverently (re-)used your work without either properly attributing it or something, please let me know - I'd be happy to correct this.

 ## Donations
 Yes please.